 - If you check the gravity after adding the yeast (like I do), make sure to use the hydrometer immediately (before the yeast eats much of the sugar).

 - Follow the hydrometer directions for checking the ABV.

 - The typical ABV for my hard kombucha batches has been around 4%, but the actual ABV will differ depending on the room temperature, how long the kombucha ferments (at each stage), and the brewing yeast.

 - Use pressure resistant bottles, preferably ones meant for use in brewing.
 Do not use decorative glass bottles to carbonate your kombucha.
-They are not meant to deal with pressure and may explode.
+They are not meant to deal with pressure and may burst.